Hmz9343/Machine-Learning-Challenge-1/README.md

 <br/>

-* as per above records need to assign difficulty level (1-100) for qvery question_id .
+* As per above records need to assign difficulty level (1-100) for qvery question_id .
+* Need to use python 2.7

 ## Why should you participate?